alvinlau/geoecho/README.md

 Build the executable binary

-`go build`
+`go build` which will produce the binary `geoecho`

-Uing the built binary, invoke
+Using the built binary `geoecho`, invoke

 `geoecho <apikey> 8080`

-where `<apikey>` is your API key for IPGeolocation's API, and `8080` could be replaced by another port.
-These arguments are required.
+where `<apikey>` is your API key for IPGeolocation's API.
+You can sign up for an account at https://ipgeolocation.io and get an API key.
+Also, `8080` could be replaced by another port.
+These arguments are required at the moment.

 Similarly you can use `go run` as well if you don't want to build the binary